-The DSCP feature is designed to detect short circuit conditions and forces the driver react on the desaturation event of a semiconductor.
-It is not designed for any kind of application over current detection.
-SEMIKRON recommends to set the DSCP trip level to value of 7V to 9V (voltage at the CFG_VCE pin) to prevent unwanted accidently triggered desaturation events due to a too small gap between the saturation voltage of the IGBT and the trigger level of the DSCP feature.
+The DSCP feature is designed to detect short circuit conditions and forces the driver to react on the desaturation event of a semiconductor.
+It is explicitly stated that this function is designed to detect short circuit conditions and not to set a specific threshold to detect overcurrent situations e.g. of externally connected applications.
+SEMIKRON recommends to set the DSCP trip level to a value of 7V to 9V (voltage at the CFG_VCE pin) to prevent from unwanted accidently (false) triggered desaturation events due to a too small gap between the saturation voltage of the IGBT and the trigger level of the DSCP feature.